Targeted Local Projections: Conclusion

 \section{Conclusion}

 This paper introduces targeted local projections, a frequentist shrinkage estimator that averages across LP and VAR impulse responses with data-driven, horizon-specific weights.
 By shrinking LP toward VAR at each horizon, TLP reduces variance at longer horizons where LP estimates become noisy, while the optimal weights ensure that the estimator places more weight on the asymptotically unbiased LP when the discrepancy between estimators is large.
 The shrinkage parameter has a closed-form solution, making implementation straightforward.
+For inference, we propose the Mean Symmetric Double Bootstrap, which improves coverage relative to the standard single bootstrap procedures.

-For inference, we propose the Mean Symmetric Double Bootstrap, which improves coverage relative to the standard single bootstrap procedures, delivering near-nominal coverage for LP, VAR, SLP, and TLP.
-Monte Carlo simulations confirm that TLP combined with MSDB achieves substantial variance reduction while maintaining near-nominal coverage.
+\textbf{Acknowledgements. }We are grateful for useful comments from Luca Fanelli, Mikkel Plagborg-M{\o}ller, Elena Pesavento, and from the participants at the Structural Econometrics Group seminar in Tilburg 2026 and at the Netherlands Econometrics Study Group and the IAAE conferences in 2026.